ThisIsHyum/dwrs/README.md

 dwrs https://a.com/a.zip https://b.com/b.zip

 # With custom output filenames
-dwrs https://a.com/a.zip https://b.com/b.zip --output one.zip two.zip
+dwrs https://a.com/a.zip https://b.com/b.zip --output one.zip --output two.zip

 # From a list file
 dwrs --file downloads.txt